scolecite/mica-gd355/lectures/proj-parametric-design.md

 - Design unique book covers for the 30 books.
 - (You may suggest other options.)

-Remember that we are not making decisions for every single design variation.
-We are designing *a system*.
+Remember that you are not making decisions for every single design variation.
+You are designing *a system*.

 To collect the data, you will ask a series of questions (ie. google form) to get to know the participants better.
 The data you collect should be in a table form (ie. google spreadsheet).
-We will then bring into p5.js, and process them.
+You will then bring into p5.js, and process them.
 You will interpret the data as parameters/variables to determine the visual form/identity (ex. type, color, form, length, etc.).
 Some part can also be generated randomly.
-We will start with 30 different variations, but your system should be flexible and adaptable enough to handle any new data that may be fed into later.
+You will start with 30 different variations, but your system should be flexible and adaptable enough to handle any new data that may be fed into later.

 Your system should be both functional and aesthetically pleasing.